10 Best Greenhouse Covering Plastic

 Sizing and Capacity

 Before you order, measure your frame’s length, width, and peak height, then add enough material to drape over the ends and secure to the base.
 Most growers prefer a few extra feet on each side so the plastic can be buried in a ground trench or fastened to a perimeter board.
-Standard widths for hobby greenhouses range from 8 to 12 feet, while commercial hoop houses may need 20 feet or more.
-If your structure is wider than any single roll, plan for an overlapping seam along the ridge, and use UV-resistant tape or a secure clamping system to prevent leaks.
+Standard widths for hobby greenhouses range from 8 to 12 feet, while commercial hoop houses often need 20 feet or more.
+If your structure is wider than any single roll, plan for an overlapping seam along the ridge and use UV-resistant tape or a secure clamping system to prevent leaks.

 Understanding Mil Thickness and Feature Tradeoffs